evanq123/system-capstone/README.md

 Install the necessary dependencies: MySQL, C, gcc, Make, Python3, Tweepy.

-1. Create a `config.json` in the src directory by making a copy of the provided template and filling in the API keys.
+1. Create a `config.json` in the src directory by making a copy of the provided template and filling in the API keys and MySQL configuration.

 2. Goto `src/c_utils/` and run `make` to compile the C ZSet shared object.